simabasel/psycorona.org/content/english/confirmation.md

 title: Confirmation
 ---

+We have received your response.
 Thank you for taking our survey!